Fractional CTO

 Two kinds of careers

-So I left the corporate world (mostly) and started working at startups, where being a generalist was an advantage rather than a character flaw.
-I could jump from tech strategy to product definition, from hiring to architecture, from code review to customer calls, whatever the moment demanded.
+So I left the corporate world (mostly) and started working at startups, where being a generalist is an advantage rather than a character flaw.
+I can jump from tech strategy to product definition, from hiring to architecture, from code review to customer calls, whatever the moment demands.

-But this kind of career is rarely up and to the right: mine was sometimes sideways, sometimes straight down.
-I took lower-paying jobs if they bought me exposure to things I didn't understand yet.
-Every jump expanded the surface of things I didn't know: FinTech, InsurTech, AgTech, BioTech.
+But this kind of career is rarely up and to the right: mine sometimes goes sideways, sometimes straight down.
+I take lower-paying jobs if they buy me exposure to things I don't understand yet.
+Every jump expands the surface of things I know I don't know: FinTech, InsurTech, AgTech, BioTech.

 Concave payoff curve: small capped upside in a stable world, catastrophic unbounded loss when disruption hits

 A generalist career is the opposite bet.
 It's convex.
-You're wrong a lot.
-Some jumps lead nowhere, you take pay cuts, you abandon skills and start over more times than you can count.
+You're wrong a lot: some jumps lead nowhere, you take pay cuts to change jobs, you abandon skills and start over more times than you can count.

-A few years back I walked away from a well-paying US contract to chase a domestic bet in Argentina.
-A political shift killed it before I capitalized it, and I ended up back where I started.
+A few years back I walked away from a well-paying US contract to bet on a local project.
+But Argentina being Argentina, the political winds shifted and the opportunity deflated before I could capitalize on it.
+I was back where I started.

 Convex payoff curve: small capped downside in a stable world, exponential unbounded gain when disruption hits